cryostatio/cryostat-legacy/README.md

 with JFR.
 This can be achieved by doing `sh run.sh -it` and then typing `connect localhost` into the client shell that appears.
 When running in this container, all three execution modes described above are still available and accessible using the same mthods.
-Some client shell demo scripts are also available in the `demos` directory.
-These can be used with batch mode, ex.
-`sh run.sh "$(more demos/print_help)"`.

 There are six network-related environment variables that the client checks during its runtime: